logzio/documentation/docs/shipping/AWS/aws-lambda.md

 ## Metrics

-Deploy this integration to send your Amazon Lambda metrics to Logz.io.

-This integration creates a Kinesis Data Firehose delivery stream that links to your Amazon Lambda metrics stream and then sends the metrics to your Logz.io account.
-It also creates a Lambda function that adds AWS namespaces to the metric stream, and a Lambda function that collects and ships the resources' tags.
+Deploy this integration to send Amazon Lambda metrics to Logz.io.
+It creates a Kinesis Data Firehose delivery stream to send metrics to your Logz.io account and a Lambda function to add AWS namespaces and collect resource tags.

 {@include: ../../_include/metric-shipping/custom-dashboard.html} Install the pre-built dashboard to enhance the observability of your metrics.